 You can help those satisfied customers leave more impactful reviews by providing them with links to your Google listing, along with starter questions, which can make it easier for reviewers to compose their reviews, while also subtly encouraging them to use the keywords you want to target.
 (You can find more tips in this blog post on Local SEO tactics)

-Of course, one of the best ways to stay on top of local SEO is to arm yourself with knowledge.
+Of course, one of the best ways to stay on top is to arm yourself with knowledge and use local SEO services to help you with the process.
 Want to learn more about how to conquer the Local Pack and Google Maps?
 Don’t miss the Local SEO Rankings ebook, coming soon!